-- The PSD3 and PSR proposals combine the existing payment services and electronic money regimes into a single set of proposals. - PSD3, which will need to be transposed into national law by EU Member States, covers the authorisation and supervision of payment institutions and e-money issuers.
-PSD3 also amends the Settlement Finality Directive (SFD) (see Slide 19) definitions of "institution" and "participant" (Art.
-2 of SFD) to add payment institutions to the list of institutions that can participate directly in payment systems designated by a Member State under the SFD. - The PSR sets out harmonised conduct of business requirements for payment services including the rights and obligations of the parties involved. - The FIDA proposal builds upon and expands the scope of the existing third-party provider (TPP) access provisions in PSD2, extending the open banking principle to other types of accounts and financial products under a broader "open finance" initiative.
+- The PSR sets out harmonised conduct of business requirements for payment services including the rights and obligations of the parties involved. - The FIDA proposal builds upon and expands the scope of the existing third-party provider (TPP) access provisions in PSD2, extending the open banking principle to other types of accounts and financial products under a broader "open finance" initiative.
 It introduces financial sector-specific rules as envisaged by Chapter III of the proposed EU Data Act. - While PSD3 and PSR do not materially change the current list of regulated payment services, under the Commission's proposals, firms' existing licenses will only remain valid for 30 months after PSD3 enters into force.
-This means that existing payment institutions and e-money institutions would be required to reapply for a licence under the new regime within 24 months of PSD3 coming into force. - In terms of implementation, under the Commission's proposals: (i) PSD3 Member States must transpose and apply implementing legislation from 18 months after entry into force (apart from the SFD amendments which are to apply from 6 months after entry into force); (ii) PSR would apply from 18 months after entry into force; and (iii) FIDA's provisions would apply 18-24 months following entry into force. - In H1 2025, the co-legislators will begin trilogue negotiations on FIDA.
-On PSD3/PSR, the European Parliament finalised its negotiating position late 2024 but the Council has not yet agreed its general approach.
-Taking forward the Council's work on PSD3/PSR is a key priority for the Polish Presidency of the Council in H1.
+This means that existing payment institutions and e-money institutions would be required to reapply for a licence under the new regime within 24 months of PSD3 coming into force. - In terms of implementation, under the Commission's proposals: (i) for PSD3, Member States must transpose and apply implementing legislation from 18 months after entry into force (apart from the SFD amendments which are to apply from 6 months after entry into force); (ii) PSR would apply from 18 months after entry into force; and (iii) FIDA's provisions would apply 18-24 months following entry into force. - In H1 2025, the co-legislators began trilogue negotiations on FIDA.
+On PSD3/PSR, the Council announced on 18 June 2025 that it had reached its negotiating position, allowing trilogues to begin.